Measuring topological descriptors of complex networks under uncertainty: Analysis of network connectivity under uncertainty

 \section{Analysis of network connectivity under uncertainty}

 This section describes in detail the process to derive the network descriptors from the observed multivariate time series through the fuzzy network model.
-Given the time series of the nodes dynamic, a pairwise connectivity measure is computed for each pair of nodes.
-Therefore, a bootstrap method is performed for each pair of nodes to derive a \pv for the connectivity.
-Thus, relying on the Bayes theorem, the \pvs are translated into the posterior probabilities of existence of the edges.
+Given the time series of the nodes' dynamics, a pairwise connectivity measure is computed for each pair of nodes.
+Subsequently, a bootstrap method is performed for each pair of nodes to derive a \pv for the connectivity.
+Furthermore, relying on the Bayes theorem, the \pvs are translated into the posterior probabilities of existence of the edges.
 Consequently, the probabilities are used to define the fuzzy network and the stochastic network descriptors.
 It is worth remarking that this is only a specific way to obtain a probability for each connection in the system: other approaches, based for instance on inference with explicit generative models \cite{tiago, tiago_sbm} can be used.
-However, the following analysis does not depend on the specific method to obtain probabilities, which are used as input parameters.
+In fact, the following analysis does not depend on the specific method to obtain probabilities, which are used as input parameters, so that a wider set of problems can be addressed, in which the probabilities $\pi_{ij}$ are directly provided instead of time series.
+Nevertheless, the study of complex time-varying dynamical systems through time series and connectivity measures has a great explanatory power and significant practical importance.
+Hence we focused our discussion and numerical experiments on this type of systems.
 For the sake of simplicity, in what follows we assume the networks to be undirected and unweighted.

 \heading{Connectivity Matrix} The procedures commonly adopted to reconstruct the network topology of a complex system rely on some statistical descriptor used as a proxy for the structural connectivity of the system.
 These descriptors are able to quantify the relationship between the dynamics of the system's components.
 In this work we will apply three types of statistical relation: the Pearson correlation coefficient (CC), the Spearman's rank correlation (SC) and the Spectral Coherence (SpeCoh)~\cite{mandel}; an information-theoretic tool: the mutual information (MI)~\cite{shannon}; and a state-space reconstruction tool, namely the Convergent Cross Mapping (CCM)~\cite{sugihara}.
 These methods have been applied to reconstruct complex networks in different contexts, from neuroscience \cite{bullmore,brain_causality,jeong2001mutual,schiefer2018correlation} to climatology \cite{climate,boers,donges2009backbone,yamasaki}, finance \cite{finance, bonanno2003topology} and ecology~\cite{sugihara}.
 In general, the problem is to quantify the evidence of the interaction between two components using the information enclosed in the time course of the state vector.
 The analysis is conducted pairwise, for each pair of components.
 The result is a matrix which summarizes the strength of the interaction between each pair.
 We call this matrix \enquote{connectivity matrix} $\mathbf{C}$ to distinguish it from the adjacency matrix